MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-install.md

 version = "12.0.0-beta"
 ```

 There is no additional configuration required for your environment.
-All of the information needed to connect to and use Azure services
-is performed through code.

 ## Including the Azure SDK for Go in your project